Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 About half of the active RRGs have less than $3 million in premium while the largest four RRGs accounted for $722 million in premium or 27.4% of the total RRG premium in 2013.
 Overall, RRG net written premiums and policyholder surplus have both increased in the three-year period 2011-2013 in line with the increases experienced by the property/casualty insurance industry.

 Status: At the request of Congress, the Government Accountability Office conducted studies of the RRG market to assess the impact of the LRRA.
 The GAO studies found RRGs had a small but important impact in their niche markets, and were generally successful.
 However, the study also concluded there were some weaknesses, and RRGs would benefit from more consistent regulation by the states.
-This led to the formation of two NAIC working groups to develop consistent guidelines for the states, which eventually became accreditation standards.
+As a result, the NAIC worked to develop consistent guidelines for the states, which eventually became accreditation standards.
 The Risk Retention Group (E) Task Force is currently charged with reviewing the work of other NAIC groups related to financial solvency regulation and determining whether such should apply to RRGs through the accreditation standards.
-The Risk Retention (C) Working Group is charged with monitoring and reviewing developments in case law and rehabilitation proceedings related to risk-retention groups and if warranted making appropriate changes to the Risk Retention and Purchasing Group Handbook.

 Although the regulation of RRGs is similar to traditional insurers, there are some key differences.
 Many RRGs file their financial statements using GAAP accounting, which requires some extra analysis attention.
 Few RRGs, if any, are required to submit rate and form filings – rates are typically based on an actuarial analysis of the membership, and one of the advantages of captives, as noted with pure captives, is the ability to manuscript the policy to suit the needs of the membership.
 In addition, the LRRA specifically disallows RRGs from participating in state guaranty funds.